A List of Non-Geospatial Tools for GIS Users

 3. Google Earth Pro

-I am not here to debate if Google Earth Pro is considered GIS software or not.
+I am not here to debate whether Google Earth Pro is considered GIS software or not.
 Instead, I just want to say how it’s such a nifty tool.

 4. Bulk Rename Utility